 A web design brief can be one of the strongest project management tools that helps you stay on track and prevent scope creep.
 If you skip on putting together a detailed brief, you can:

-• Experience tons of setbacks as you go through the website project.
+- Experience tons of setbacks as you go through the website project.
 Lots of back and forth means it will only take longer to complete.

-• Have to make endless revisions to your work, needing to bill the client for more than they were prepared for (especially if you’re a freelancer working on an hourly rate).
+- Have to make endless revisions to your work, needing to bill the client for more than they were prepared for (especially if you’re a freelancer working on an hourly rate).

-• End up designing a website that doesn’t even meet the client’s business goals.
+- End up designing a website that doesn’t even meet the client’s business goals.

-It’s important to note that a creative brief is different to discovery.
-A creative brief is the document that results after discovery.
-You might use a web design questionnaire to interview your clients on what they need for their website, but this can count for nothing if you don’t take what you’ve learned and put it into an official brief everyone involved can agree on.
+Our suggestion is to use a web design questionnaire to interview your clients on what they need for their website.
+Once done, it’s easy to take what you’ve learned and put it into an official brief everyone involved can agree on.

-5 steps to developing a website design brief
+Steps to develop a website design brief

 1. Interview your client about their business